Oxford University Global Surgery Group

 Alavi Y. et al, (2012), Disabil rehabil, 34, 1736 - 1746

 A collaborative public health approach to clubfoot intervention in 10 low-income and middle-income countries: 2-year outcomes and lessons learnt.

 Owen RM. et al, (2012), J pediatr orthop b, 21, 361 - 365

 We have moved our weekly Thursday 8.30am project updates to online to MS Teams, where OUGSG members share about current global surgery training and research projects, and ideas for collaboration.
 To join the mailing list for these, please email email@example.com.
 If you'd like to present a current/potential project, please contact Sarah Davidson (firstname.lastname@example.org)

 SURGICAL GRAND ROUNDS

 OUGSG usually presents at Oxford University Hospitals Surgical Grand Rounds termly.
 The provisional dates for next year are:

 OUGSG joins with Global Surgery groups in London and Birmingham for a bimonthly GASOC Journal Club organized by registrars to discuss the latest in global surgery and anaesthesia related papers.

 Next journal club date: https://www.gasocuk.co.uk/journal-club

-Sadly the scheduled Oxford Global Surgery course for 14-18 September 2020 has been POSTPONED until 2021 due to the global health situation - details to be confirmed.
+Our provisional dates for the next course are 13-17 September 2021 to be held fully online due to the global health situation - details to be confirmed.
 You can still find out about the course and sign up to the mailing list here: